So, you’ve decided you want to get your real estate license. You may have been thinking about it for a while and are finally ready to take the plunge.

 If you’re looking to enter the exciting and rewarding real estate industry, one of your first steps should be to take a pre-license course approved by your state.
 Taking online courses is a great option if you are short on time and need more flexibility to attend in-person sessions.
 The course gives you a solid foundation of information for any real estate agent.

 Not only will taking this step help you pass your state’s licensing exams, but it will also prepare you for the day-to-day tasks.
-In most states, this course must be completed before submitting your license application.
+In most states, this real estate pre-license course must be completed before submitting your license application.

 2. Research Your State’s Requirements